LuisKeys/carnd-vehicle-vetection/writeup.md

 The positive detections were recorded in line 180 of detection_library.py, and used in process_bbox(bbox) and check_history() functions.

+Process box has the following implementation:

+# Process bboxes based on previous frames
+# to provide more stability and reliability
+def process_bbox(bbox):

+  previous_bbox = bbox
+  status = False

+  # No history, then assign defaults
+  if len(this.bboxes_per_frame) == 0:
+    return bbox

+  # If more than one frame, then walk through previous
+  for hist_frame in this.bboxes_per_frame[len(this.bboxes_per_frame) - 1]:
+    # Get previous related bbox if any
+    bbox, previous_bbox, status = check_proximity(bbox, hist_frame)
+    # If a previous frame was found then continue process
+    if status:
+      # Get avg with previous bbox and current to smooth changes between frames
+      bbox = get_avg_bbox(bbox, previous_bbox)

+  # Return defaults
+  return bbox

+It walk through previous frame bboxes and check proximity (check_proximity(bbox, hist_frame), line 159), which check the distance of centroids and assume that if they are less than max_x_distance and
+max_y_distance, then they are related.
+If a previous bbox is found then get_avg_bbox(bbox, previous_bbox) is called (line 77) and perform and average of current bbox and previous frame related found (giving more weigth to the previous one).

+Then check_shape_aspect_position(bbox) is called (line 40) which filter bboxes where the shouldn't be and of a width / heigh ration out of [0.8;1.7] range.

+If nothing was rendered, then check_history() is called (line 16), which basically check for a bbox rendered in the 2 previous frames, and assume it should be there, reducing flickering issues.

+Heat maps are used for rendering (described before in this doc), and the following are samples:

 ### Here are six frames and their corresponding heatmaps: